 With increasing numbers of people living in the private rented sector, we support the aims of the draft Bill and broadly support the proposed legislation.
 We believe it has the potential to save tenants in the private rented sector hundreds of pounds as well as making the market more transparent.

 The Government’s response to the Committee was published on 2 May 2018; on the same day, the Tenant Fees Bill 2017-19 received its First Reading in the House of Commons.
-The debate on Second Reading is scheduled to take place on 21 May 2018.
+The debate on Second Reading took place on 21 May 2018.

 The private rented sector in England is home to 4.7 million households.
 Letting fees and high deposits are seen as adding to the affordability challenge for tenants seeking to access rented accommodation.
 The Bill’s provisions sit within the Government’s wider aim of “rebalancing the relationship between tenants and landlords to deliver a fairer, good quality and more affordable private rented sector.”